Conedy/Conedy/documentation/networks.rst

 Network Measures
 ----------------

-Once you have created a network, you might want to verify its topology.
+Once you have created a network, you can apply network analysis tools to it.
 For example if a network’s creation involved randomness, you might want to check, whether it is connected with the :ref:`isConnected` command.

 Conedy also includes some node-specific measures like centralities